barrianand/mini-project/README.md

 Installing
 ----------

-`gh repo clone barrianand/mini-project` command using Github CLI to clone the repo or copy the link by https/ssh from here [mini-project](https://github.com/barrianand/mini-project).
-It includes all dependencies.
-You must have the Java Runtime Environment version 17 and kotlin version 1.8.0.
+`gh repo clone barrianand/mini-project` command using Github CLI to clone the repository.

+`git bash` or `git CLI` copy the link by https/ssh from here [mini-project](https://github.com/barrianand/mini-project).

 Usage
 -----